system76/docs/_articles/customize-gnome.md

 ![window-list](/images/customize-gnome/window-list.png)

 This extension adds a window list to the bottom of the monitors.
-This shows what windows are open, and allows for them to be minimized, maximized, and closed from the bar, similar to Microsoft Window's window list.
+This shows what windows are open, and allows for them to be minimized, maximized, and closed from the bar, similar to Microsoft Windows' window list.

 ---